aautushka/aws-lambda-libc-runtime/README.md

 # Features
 - No abstraction bloat: HTTP Headers and JSON payload delivered in a raw char* buffer
-- No dependencies outside of standard C library
+- No dependencies outside of standard C library.
+Opt-in to whatever you actually need.
 - Dynamically linked to glibc on target al2023 image, to minimize binary size
 - No allocator dependency: Bring your own arena or gc allocator, or use malloc if you want
-- (Optional) Rust language binding with no_std, no_core and no#tokio overhead
+- (Optional) Rust language binding with no_std, no_main and no#tokio
 - Rust binary is the same size as C binary (probably because of ELF page-boundary padding).

 # Benefits